 Binance Coin as an investment

 Coin burning means in practice destroying coins.
 Binance has promised to burn BNB until there are just 100 million of them left.
 This means, that Binance will destroy 50% of the supply over time.

 Many cryptocurrencies have an inflating total supply.
 For Binance Coin, there is constant deflationary pressure, which is very important in token economics.
 The laws of supply and demand simply state, that if the demand stays static but supply goes down, the value has no other way but up.

 We know that all Binance Coins have been created in the ICO and there won’t be new ones minted.

 It’s also important to know, that Binance Launchpad is using BNBs.
 Launchpad is the IEO platform of Binance, which has become very popular since 2019.
 You can only participate in IEOs by holding enough Binance Coins.

 All this looks very positive for BNB.
-The coin has real utility and deflationary pressure on top of the fast-growing DeFi sector.
+The coin has many use cases and deflationary pressure on top of the fast-growing DeFi sector.